 Indemnity plans are insurance plans that do not limit you to a PPO or HMO network.
 They also do not require you to have a PCP.
 Instead, they promise to cover X% or $X of your service costs, and you agree to make up the difference.
 If you want a lot of freedom to choose your own doctors and specialists, this is the type of insurance plan you want.

-There are of course some important drawbacks to indemnity plans.
+There are, of course, some important drawbacks to indemnity plans.
 The deductibles are usually higher.
 And you can be charged a whole lot more for your care because your provider won’t be under contract to follow the rules for “reasonable and customary” charging.

 Whatever type of plan you choose, it is important that you always scrutinize your medical bills.
 You don’t want to get gouged like this Texan was.
 He was charged $54,000 for a COVID test!
-He fought the charge and his insurance ended up covering his bills.
+He fought the charge, and his insurance ended up covering his bills.

 Never assume that a charge listed on your bill is legitimate.
 Ask questions, especially if something seems ridiculously expensive.
-Even if you don’t wind up paying anything out of your own pocket, racking up huge bills will raise your coverage costs for the next year.
+Even if you don’t end up paying anything out of your pocket, racking up huge bills will raise your coverage costs for the next year.
 Health insurance and car insurance are a lot alike in that respect.

 What is Charity Care?

 Charity care is healthcare that is provided either for free or for very little cost to people who can’t afford treatment.
 The treatment must be medically necessary and can even be added to an existing insurance plan to cover anything that insurance doesn’t cover.